 If you’ve taken ownership of a vehicle transferred to you by someone else, you’ll need to tax the vehicle or make a statutory off-road notification (SORN) from the date it was transferred to you.

 If the vehicle is off the road (SORN)

-In the same way you can’t transfer road tax when you buy, sell or transfer a vehicle, you can’t transfer a SORN either.
+In the same way you can’t transfer car tax when you buy, sell or transfer a vehicle, you can’t transfer a SORN either.

 So if you buy a car that has been declared as being kept off the road, this SORN can’t be included as part of the sale or passed on to you so you’ll have to tell DVLA the car is off the road by making a SORN.
 You can do this at GOV.UK or by phone on 0300 123 4321.

-Again, don’t even think about dodging tax as the penalties can be harsh – if your vehicle isn’t taxed or it has no SORN it may be clamped and could be hit with a fine of up to £1,000.
+Again, if you dodge tax, the penalties can be harsh – if your vehicle isn’t taxed or it has no SORN it may be clamped and could be hit with a fine of up to £1,000.